mattmattheisen/small-cap-lab/USER_MANUAL.md

 ## General Tips for Using the Platform

-### Best Workflow
+### Recommended Trading Workflow

+Follow this systematic approach for best results:

+**Step 1: Run Screener → Find Candidates**
-1. **Start with the Screener** to find interesting stocks
+- Use Tab 4 (Small Cap Screener) to find promising stocks
-2. **Use HMM Signals** to time your entry/exit points
-3. **Check Sharpe Ratio** to confirm risk/reward is acceptable
-4. **Combine all three** for comprehensive analysis
+- Look for strong growth metrics and reasonable valuations
+- Filter for adequate liquidity (volume)
+- Create a watchlist of 5-10 candidates

+**Step 2: HMM Analysis → Check Regime + See Kelly Preview**
+- Run Tab 1 (HMM Trading Signals) on each candidate
+- Look for Bull regimes with 65%+ confidence
+- Check candlestick pattern confirmation (STRONG_BUY signals)
+- Review the Kelly Position Sizing Summary at bottom
+- Eliminate stocks with HOLD or weak signals

+**Step 3: Kelly Tab → Fine-Tune Position Size**
+- Switch to Tab 2 (Kelly Position Sizing)
+- Stock symbol auto-populates from HMM
+- Enter your actual portfolio value
+- Set appropriate stop-loss percentage (3-7%)
+- Choose fractional Kelly multiplier:
+  - Beginners: 0.25x (Quarter Kelly)
+  - Most traders: 0.5x (Half Kelly) ✅
+  - Experienced: 0.75x max
+- Review gauge - stay in Green or Yellow zones
+- Note exact position size and stop-loss price

+**Step 4: Execute with Proper Stop-Loss**
+- Enter trade at calculated position size
+- **IMMEDIATELY set stop-loss** at specified price
+- Use guaranteed/hard stops for overnight positions
+- Never move stop-loss lower (only higher as price rises)
+- Monitor position daily
+- Exit at stop-loss if hit - NO EXCEPTIONS

 ### Risk Management Reminders

-- Never invest more than you can afford to lose
+- **Never invest more than you can afford to lose**
-- Diversify across multiple stocks
+- **Diversify across multiple stocks** - Don't put all capital in one position
-- Use stop-loss orders to limit downside
+- **Always use stop-loss orders** - Kelly assumes you'll execute stops
+- **Never exceed 20% in single position** - Even if Kelly says higher
-- Pay attention to HOLD signals - sometimes doing nothing is best
+- **Pay attention to HOLD signals** - Sometimes doing nothing is best
-- Strong signals (8-10 strength) are more reliable than weak ones (1-5)
+- **Strong signals (8-10 strength) are more reliable** than weak ones (1-5)
+- **Use fractional Kelly (0.5x or less)** - Full Kelly is too aggressive
+- **Monitor Kelly gauge colors** - Stay in Green/Yellow zones

 ### When Signals Conflict

 If you see:
-- HMM says BUY, but patterns say SELL → System shows HOLD (wait for clarity)
+- **HMM says BUY, but patterns say SELL** → System shows HOLD (wait for clarity)
-- Good Sharpe Ratio but SELL signal → Consider reducing position, not adding
-- Bad Sharpe Ratio but BUY signal → Might be turning around, but risky
+- **High Kelly % but SELL signal** → Don't trade - signals must align
+- **Low Kelly % but STRONG_BUY** → Small edge detected, consider skipping
-- Screener finds stock but HMM shows SELL → Maybe wait for better entry
+- **Screener finds stock but HMM shows SELL** → Wait for regime change
+- **Kelly in Red zone** → Reduce position size immediately
+- **Multiple warnings in Kelly tab** → Skip this trade entirely

-### Data Freshness
+### Data Freshness & Caching

-- Stock data updates when you run analysis
+- **Data cached for 1 hour** to prevent stale information
+- **Use 🔄 Refresh buttons** to force update:
+  - Global refresh in sidebar (refreshes all tabs)
+  - Per-tab refresh buttons (updates specific analysis)
-- Market data comes from Yahoo Finance (real-time during market hours)
+- **Market data from Yahoo Finance** (real-time during market hours)
-- Run analysis daily for active trading
+- **Run analysis daily** for active trading
-- Run weekly for longer-term positions
+- **Run weekly** for longer-term positions
+- **Always refresh before placing trades** to ensure current data

 ---